CursedPrograms/Gender-Age-ID/README.md

 # Gender-Age-ID

 This Python script utilizes the DeepFace library along with OpenCV to extract gender information from input images.
-The gender prediction results are printed.
+The gender and age prediction results are printed.

 You can install the required Python packages using pip:
 ```bash